rdlauer/articles/blues/ubidots/post-ubidots.md

 ## Next Steps

 Adding engaging data visualizations for your IoT-generated data can make sense for more use cases than running an industrial sensor pulling in MBs of data every day.
+Even much smaller implementations can find value in these visual dashboards.

 Take your next step with the Notecard and Ubidots by:

 1. Reading over the [Ubidots routing tutorial](https://dev.blues.io/build/tutorials/route-tutorial/ubidots/) in the Blues Wireless developer portal.
-2. Grab your own [Notecard Developer Kit](https://shop.blues.io/collections/development-kits) (and go through the tutorial for real!).
+2. Grabbing your own [Notecard Developer Kit](https://shop.blues.io/collections/development-kits) (and go through the tutorial for real!).
-3. [Sign up with Ubidots](https://ubidots.com/) and create some amazing dataviz dashboards.
+3. [Signing up with Ubidots](https://ubidots.com/) and creating some amazing dataviz dashboards.

 > And if you've made it this far, we're happy to offer a discount code for your Notecard Developer Kit!
 [Just use this link](https://shop.blues.io/discount/5JM00D2M3SA2_BLOG) for 10% off.